 When the CDC closed its physical building from April 18 until May 21, the CDC teachers made an incredible shift from their usual work to host virtual circle times twice a day.
 They created videos of songs and book narrations as well as new curriculum and resources, all to support our OIST preschoolers at home.
 Even after re-opening, CDC teachers continue to host virtual circle times for preschoolers who cannot yet return to school.
 We truly appreciate their amazing effort and persistence in providing care and a sense of consistency for our children.

 Mari Takenouchi and Akiko Ringdahl

 OIST Translation Team

-It may not be widely known, but the Communication and Public Relations Division has a translation team that consists of two of incredibly hard working and busy women.
+The Communication and Public Relations Division has a translation team that consists of two of incredibly hard working and busy women.
 During a normal week at OIST they can be found providing simultanous interpretation work for numerous meetings and lectures and as well as written translation work for almost all the materials that come out of CPR as well as some work requested by other divisions.
-During the OIST response to COVID-19 their work has shifted dramatically, and they have worked very hard to ensure that all guidance given to the OIST community about operations as well as community research projects is provided in Japanese as well as English in addition to supporting OIST's communications with the Okinawa Prefectural Government.
-The work they have done in the past few weeks has been truly astounding, and we would like to recognize and thank them for their valuable contribution to OIST.
+During the OIST response to COVID-19 their work shifted dramatically, and they worked very hard to ensure that all guidance given to the OIST community about operations as well as community research projects was provided in Japanese as well as English in addition to supporting OIST's communications with the Okinawa Prefectural Government.
+The work they have during this pandemic has been truly astounding, and we would like to recognize and thank them for their valuable contribution to OIST.